Dubai: Have you seen these 3 mosques that have the same design?

 In each row, nearly 35 worshippers can gather, allowing for a sizable congregation during prayer times.
 This thoughtful design not only accommodates a large number of people but also fosters a sense of unity and community among the faithful.

-Moreover, the interior carpet, adorned in a soothing blue color, adds to the overall visual appeal of the space.
-The color choice is not just aesthetically pleasing but also contributes to the calming ambiance within the mosque.
+Moreover, the interior carpet, adorned in a soothing blue colour, adds to the overall visual appeal of the space.
+The colour choice is not just aesthetically pleasing but also contributes to the calming ambiance within the mosque.
 It creates a serene atmosphere conducive to deep reflection and devotion during prayers, enhancing the spiritual experience for worshippers.

 While the mosque in Al Quoz may be slightly smaller in size compared to the ones in Muhaisinah and Al Hudaiba, it replicates their beauty and grandeur perfectly.
 Whether you're passing by Al Quoz, Muhaisinah, or Al Hudaiba, these mosques are sure to catch your eye and leave you in awe of their magnificence.